canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     GENERATED JOBS
     ==============

-    PlainBox offers a way to generate jobs at runtime.
+    Plainbox offers a way to generate jobs at runtime.
 There are two motivations for this feature.

     Instantiating Tests for Multiple Devices